 A note for those with allergies and acidic skin

 My favorite trick for protecting both you and your jewelry is to paint the parts of your jewelry that touch your skin with a thin layer of clear nail polish (jeweler's varnish if I'm doing it for you in the shop, though they're remarkably similar).
 The layer needs to be replaced regularly, but will reduce allergic irritation and damage to the metal if your skin is reactive/acidic.
 That said, I only recommend experimenting with this for mild, well known allergies, not the anaphylactic shock varieties.
-Please be careful - I like you all too much to want to hear about that time you had to be life-flighted to the ER.
+You know, use caution and all that.